uberto/purezenta/README.md

 * support spotlight effects to be used with Logitech-Spotlight pointer

-Plan:
+Execution:

 Spike: using fullscreen javafx from Kotlin -> done

 Spike: reading and rendering pages from a pdf in Kotlin -> done

-Spike: real time animations/effects in kotlin
+Spike: real time animations/effects in kotlin -> todo